-The Wells Fargo Propel American Express® Card allows users to Earn 3X points for eating out and ordering in, 3X points for gas stations, rideshares and transit, and 3X points for travel including flights, hotels, homestays and car rentals.
+The Wells Fargo Propel American Express® card allows users to Earn 3X points on eating out, ordering in and popular streaming services, 3X points on gas stations, rideshares and transit, and 3X points on travel including flights, hotels, homestays and car rentals.
 Earn 1X points on other purchases.
 Over the course of a year, you will be able to earn 24,000 points according to the spending outline we presented above.

 Questions and Answers

 In order to get approved for the Bank of America® Travel Rewards credit card, you typically need to have an Excellent/Very Good credit score.